 9. Darksiders III | THQNordic | PC, PS4, Xbox One

 Darksiders is an interesting franchise.
 Themed around the Four Horsemen of the Apocalypse being summoned early, we got to see just how the world would end and what the riders would do if they were to end it.
-Unfortunately, this meant that humanity was wiped out, that the world had been extinguished of all of humanity, and the Horsemen and the forces of both Heaven and Hell would wage war for what remains.
+Unfortunately, this meant that humanity was wiped out, that the world had been extinguished of all living life outside of the Horsemen and the forces of both Heaven and Hell would wage war for what remains.

 In this latest installment, we get to see Fury as she takes on her mission to free her brothers from the deeds they had done and ultimately set the record straight.
 While she is only the third of four horsemen, we can surely have an idea that something is going terribly wrong and she’s the one whom would taking on both angels, demon’s, and everything in between.
 The only thing we don’t know?
 Just how pissed off she really is.

 8. Days Gone | Bend Studio | PS4

 Sony has done well with post-apocalyptic games.
 Their stories have tugged at our hearts strings more than once and now, it’s their chance to do it again, and harder than before.
 Days Gone just happens to be that title.
 A game set in a world where Freakers (mindless zombie like creatures) are running about, causing a greater threat to humanity, than the infected from The Last of Us.

 However, nothings exempt from this outbreak, not even bears, dogs, cats, or any form of wildlife that may lying in wait.
 Unfortunately for Deacon, this apocalypse has been anything except for easy.
 It has taken what he loves, what he knows, but his memories are all that remains of his Days Gone.

 7. Crackdown 3 | Microsoft Studios | PC, Xbox One